ngneat/dialog/README.md

 }
 ```

-Note that in this case, you can access the `ref` object by using the context property `$implicit`.
+Note that in this case, you can access the `ref` object by using the `$implicit` context property.

-### Passing Data to Modal
+### Passing Data to the Modal Component

 Sometimes we need to pass data from the opening component to our modal component.
-In this cases, we can use the `data` property, and pass any data we need:
+In these cases, we can use the `data` property, and use it to pass any data we need:

 ```ts
 import { DialogService } from '@ngneat/dialog';